DiegoMMF/app-009-webscrapper/README.md

 2) Ensure clients are properly authenticated.
 3) T uses Puppeteer to crawl the website of the corresponding provider and performs an automated search for products.
 4) Each provider may allow / require different options, such as user credentials.

+# Running Puppeteer on Heroku:

+Running Puppeteer on Heroku requires some additional dependencies that aren't included on the Linux box that Heroku spins up for you.
+To add the dependencies on deploy, add the Puppeteer Heroku buildpack to the list of buildpacks for your app under Settings > Buildpacks.

+The url for the buildpack is https://github.com/jontewks/puppeteer-heroku-buildpack

+Ensure that you're using '--no-sandbox' mode when launching Puppeteer.
+This can be done by passing it as an argument to your .launch() call: puppeteer.launch({ args: ['--no-sandbox'] });.

+When you click add buildpack, simply paste that url into the input, and click save.
+On the next deploy, your app will also install the dependencies that Puppeteer needs to run.

+If you need to render Chinese, Japanese, or Korean characters you may need to use a buildpack with additional font files like https://github.com/CoffeeAndCode/puppeteer-heroku-buildpack

+There's also another simple guide from @timleland that includes a sample project: https://timleland.com/headless-chrome-on-heroku/.